fumieval/rhythm-game-tutorial/draft.md

 `readWAVE` loads a sound from `.wav` file.`source .~ sampleSource wav $ Deck.empty` is a bit tricky.

 Deck is an utility to play a music. `source` is a `Lens` which is purely functional representation of accessors.
-This article explains about `Lens` later, in Part III. `new $ variable $ v` instantiates a music.
+This tutorial explains about `Lens` later, in Part III. `new $ variable $ v` instantiates a music.
 Regard `linkAudio $ playbackOf i` as a cliché for now.

 ### Component: getPosition and playMusic